prosham-purestorage/se-lab-melau-config/docs/PULL-REQUEST-WORKFLOW.md

 ## Admin Review Process

-1. Admins receive PR notifications
+1. Check for incoming changes: `make review-changes`
+2. Accept subscriber changes: `make accept-changes`
+3. Or manually review and merge specific PRs

+The `make accept-changes` command will:

+- Fetch latest changes from subscribers
+- Pull and merge approved changes
+- Regenerate all export files
+- Run validation tests
+- Display updated status

+For more granular control, admins can:

+1. Review individual PRs on GitHub
-2. Review the proposed changes
+2. Test changes in a separate branch
-3. Test if needed
-4. Merge or request modifications
+3. Merge or request modifications
-5. Subscribers get changes via `make update`
+4. Use `make accept-changes` after manual merges

 ## Security Considerations